liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Chemistry educator and researcher with experience spanning surface chemistry, interdisciplinary collaboration, and science communication.
-My work includes designing and delivering innovative chemistry courses, mentoring students, and contributing to peer-reviewed publications and conference presentations.
-Since 2024, I have been focused on the integration of AI tools into chemistry education at UNSW College, with a commitment to fostering student success through evidence-based teaching practices.
+I am a Chemistry educator and researcher with a track record in science communication, curriculum development, and interdisciplinary collaboration.
+I have contributed to peer-reviewed publications, delivered conference presentations across multiple countries, and led science outreach and grant-funded projects.
+I am dedicated to evidence-based teaching practice and fostering student success.

 Academic Background
 ======